 There are three types of ankle monitors used or recommended by correctional service agencies in the US and Canada.
 That is -RF/Radio Frequency ankle monitors, GPS monitors, and SCRAM monitors.
-And.
-Yes.
-You must pay for all three.
-But you have no say in which one you must wear.

-Quick take types of ankle monitors
+Quick take – Types of ankle monitors:

-- Some have heavy duty locks and some feature rubber cuffs.
+- Some have heavy-duty locks and some feature rubber cuffs.

 - You may petition the court for electronic monitoring to avoid jail time.

-What is an RF monitor?
+What is an RF ankle monitor?

 If the terms of your release, probation, or parole allow you to leave your home.
 You will have to purchase an RF monitor.
 An RF monitor is used to enforce curfews, meaning, you set up a monitoring unit in your home and you wear an ankle bracelet.
 The home unit will detect the bracelet if it is within 50 to 150 feet.
 When you are within range while wearing the ankle bracelet, the home unit sends signals to a monitoring center.